foodpark/fp_server/README.md

     :~$ export DEBUG=auth,rest_options

 See the debug file name in each file's requires block.
+For example:

+    var debug   = require('debug')('auth');

-Go to http://localhost:1337/auth/login to login and obtain a JWT Go to http://localhost:1337/api/v1/rel/companies (for example) to hit a specific endpoint.
+Go to http://localhost:1337/auth/login to login and obtain a JWT

+Go to http://localhost:1337/api/v1/rel/companies (for example) to hit a specific endpoint.

 ## API Reference